T. J. Pempel: Career

 Professor Pempel has held research grants from, among others, the Fulbright Commission, the U.S.-Japan Friendship Commission, the Department of Education, the National Science Foundation, the Taiwanese Ministry of Education, the Luce Foundation, the National Endowment for the Humanities, the Social Science Research Foundation and the MacArthur Foundation.
 From 1996-2006 he served on the American Advisory Council to the Japan Foundation and was Chair from 2000-2006.
 From 2004-2006 he was Chair of the Working Group on Northeast Asian Security of CSCAP.
-He is also active with the Northeast Asian Cooperation Dialogue (NEACD),is on editorial boards of twelve professional journals, and he has served on various committees of the American Political Science Association, the Association for Asian Studies, and the Social Science Research Council.
+He is also active with the Northeast Asian Cooperation Dialogue (NEACD), is on editorial boards of twelve professional journals, and he has served on various committees of the American Political Science Association, the Association for Asian Studies, and the Social Science Research Council.
 Starting in 2012 he became a presidentially-appointed member of the Japan US Friendship Commission.
-In 2016 he was awarded the Japanese Minister of Foreign Affairs Commendation.
+In 2016 he was awarded the Japanese Minister of Foreign Affairs Commendation and in 2022, he received the Order of the Rising Sun with Gold Rays and a Neck Ribbon from the Japanese government.
 He is currently doing research on various problems associated with Japanese, Korean and Taiwanese political and economic adjustments to the end of bipolarity and the rise in global capital flows.

+Personal life

 Since 1976, Pempel has been a long distance runner, competing in over 350 road and track races, and completing thirty marathons, including seven Boston Marathons (P.R.: 2:36 in 1981).
 He is also an accomplished scuba diver with over 400 logged dives including many in Asia, Australia, the Caribbean, Mexico, Fiji and the Maldives.

 Pempel is married to Kaela Kory and has two sons, Aaron K. Pempel and Sean McDowell.